Operations

 This operator is also used as a fast path for cases where neighborhood attention is equivalent

-to self attention (not causal along any dims, and kernel_size
+to self attention (not causal along any dims, and kernel_size is equal to the number of input

 tokens).